Messinian salinity crisis: Relationship to climate

 The climate of the abyssal plain during the drought is unknown.
 There is no situation on Earth directly comparable to the dry Mediterranean, and thus it is not possible to know its climate by direct observation of comparable geographic settings.
 Simulation using a general circulation model can indicate physically consistent responses to the desiccation.
 There is no consensus as to whether the Mediterranean Sea dried out completely; it seems likeliest that at least three or four large brine lakes on the abyssal plains remained at all times.
 The extent of desiccation is very hard to judge, owing to the reflective seismic nature of the salt beds, and the difficulty in drilling cores, making it difficult to map their thickness.

 Atmospheric forces can be studied to arrive at a speculation on the climate.
 As winds blew across the "Mediterranean Sink", they would heat or cool adiabatically with altitude.
 In the empty Mediterranean Basin, the summertime temperatures would probably have been extremely high.
-As a first approximation, using the dry adiabatic lapse rate of around 10 C-change per kilometer, the maximum possible temperature of an area 4 km below sea level would be about 40 C-change warmer than it would be at sea level.
+As a first approximation, using the dry adiabatic lapse rate of around 10 C-change per kilometre, the maximum possible temperature of an area 4 km below sea level would be about 40 C-change warmer than it would be at sea level.
 Under this extreme assumption, maxima would be near 80 °C at the lowest points of the dry abyssal plain, permitting no permanent life but extremophiles.
 Further, the altitude 3–5 km below sea level would result in 1.45 to 1.71 atm (1102 to 1300 mmHg) air pressure, further increasing heat stress.
 However, these simple estimates are likely far too extreme.
 Murphy et al.'s 2009 general circulation model experiments showed that for completely desiccated conditions, the Mediterranean basin would warm by up to 15 C-change in summer and 4 C-change in winter, while for a depressed water surface, temperatures would warm by only about 4 C-change in summer and 5 C-change in winter.
-In addition, the model results indicated global stationary wave response to the introduction of the topographic depression causes patters of warming and cooling by up to 4 C-change around the Northern Hemisphere.
+In addition, the model results indicated global stationary wave response to the introduction of the topographic depression causes patterns of warming and cooling by up to 4 C-change around the Northern Hemisphere.